 With elections in Europe, and the American Presidential election of 2016 looming, the environment and global warming is firmly back on the agenda.
 Yes, while the economy and foreign policy are always going to be the big headline grabbers, the issue of climate change keeps coming back to haunt successive leaders.
 For example, the Green Party in the United Kingdom is currently enjoying unprecedented air time on Prime Time television.

 Whatever your views on environmental issues you can write an engaging and energetic term paper.
 As with everything in college, the key is trying to find a different angle to your peers and presenting it in a way that grabs everyone’s attention.
-So, if you are struggling to come up with some original topics, here’re a few suggestions to help you out:
+So, if you are struggling to come up with some original topics, here are a few suggestions to help you out:

 - Does global warming really exist?
 Or is it simply a conspiracy theory?
 Examine the evidence behind both viewpoints.
 Get reliable term paper help online to make sure your research will stand out.

 - The Kyoto Protocol unpicked: examine the protocol that was signed in Japan in 1997.
 This was seen as a landmark at the time.
 However, countries such as Canada have since withdrew.
 Are the existing signatories living up to their obligations?